8 Momentum equation

 \[ \begin{align} \mathbf{F}_{\text{int}} &= \sum_{i, j = 1}^{N}\mathbf{F}_{i, j} = \sum_{i = 1}^{N}\sum_{j = i + 1}^{N}\mathbf{F}_{i, j} + \mathbf{F}_{j, i} \stackrel{\text{Newton III}}{=}\mathbf{0}. \end{align} \]

-Here $\mathbf{F}_{i, j}$ is the force on the $i-$th particle due to the $j-$th particle.
-Two types of forces come into question for $\mathbf{F}_{\mathrm{ext}}$:
+Here $\mathbf{F}_{i, j}$ is the force on the $i$-th particle due to the $j$-th particle.
+For $\mathbf{F}_{\mathrm{ext}}$, two types of forces are relevant:

 \[ \begin{align} \mathbf{F}_g = \sum_{i = 1}^{N}m_i\mathbf{g} = \rho\Delta V \mathbf{g}. \end{align} \]

-The force acting due to the pressure on the open ball $\Omega \coloneqq B_r\left(\mathbf{r}_0\right)$ with radius $r$ with $\Delta V = \frac{4}{3}\pi r^3$ and center $\mathbf{r}_0$ applies
+For the force due to pressure acting on the open sphere $\Omega \coloneqq B_r\left(\mathbf{r}_0\right)$ with radius $r$, center $\mathbf{r}_0$, and $\Delta V = \frac{4}{3}\pi r^3$, one obtains

 \[ \begin{align} \mathbf{F}_p &= -\int_{\partial\Delta V}pd\mathbf{A}. \end{align} \]

-Here we assume a spherical particle, then it follows
+Assuming a spherical particle, it follows that

 \[ \begin{align} \mathbf{F}_p &= -\int_{\partial\Delta V}pr^2\mathbf{n}d\omega\approx-\int_{\partial\Delta V}\left(p\left(\mathbf{r}_0\right) + \mathbf{r}\cdot\nabla p\right)r^2\mathbf{n}d\omega \end{align} \]

-with $d\omega$ as the solid angle element.
-To carry out the integration, you set up $\nabla p$ or similar.
-A. on the z-axis so that:
+with $d\omega$ denoting the solid-angle element.
+To carry out the integration, one aligns $\nabla p$ with the $z$-axis without loss of generality, so that

 \[ \begin{align} \nabla p = \left|\nabla p\right|\mathbf{e}_z. \end{align} \]

-This results in $p_0 \coloneqq p\left(\mathbf{r}_0\right)$
+This yields, with $p_0 \coloneqq p\left(\mathbf{r}_0\right)$,

 \[ \begin{align} \mathbf{F}_p &= -\int_{\partial\Delta V}\left(p_0 + \mathbf{r}\cdot\nabla p\right)r\mathbf{r}d\omega=-r\int_{\partial\Delta V}\left(\mathbf{r}\cdot\nabla p\right)\mathbf{r}d\omega = -r^2\left|\nabla p\right|\int_{\partial\Delta V}\cos\left\lbrace\nabla p, \mathbf{r}\right\rbrace\mathbf{r}d\omega\nonumber\\ &= -r^3\left|\nabla p\right|\int_{\vartheta = 0}^\pi\int_{\phi = 0}^{2\pi}\cos\left(\vartheta\right)\sin\left(\vartheta\right)\left(\begin{array}{c} \sin\left(\vartheta\right)\cos\left(\phi\right)\\ \sin\left(\vartheta\right)\sin\left(\phi\right)\\ \cos\left(\vartheta\right) \end{array}\right)d\phi d\vartheta\nonumber\\ &= -r^3\nabla p2\pi\int_0^\pi\cos^2\left(\vartheta\right)\sin\left(\vartheta\right)d\vartheta = r^3\nabla p2\pi\left[\frac{1}{3}\cos^3\left(\vartheta\right)\right]_0^\pi = -\frac{4}{3}\pi r^3\nabla p = -\Delta V\nabla p. \end{align} \]